Yahaya-Salisu/babs-audits-skills/references/instruction-07-triage.md

 2. Identify the exact affected contract, function, and code path.
 3. Locate and read the cited code in the repository.
 4. Check whether the affected code/version/asset is in scope.
-5. Check project documentation for expected or documented behavior.
+5. Check project documentation, bundled audit reports, README/CHANGELOG content, and any known-issues or disclosure pages for expected or documented behavior, not relying on a single documentation source alone.
 6. Check HackenProof global rules and project-specific rules, if available.
 7. Apply all kill gates below.
+8. Before finalizing an Invalid verdict, write out the single strongest counter-argument the reporter could raise against it, and confirm the verdict still holds once that counter-argument is considered.
-8. If valid, state the exact invariant broken.
+9. If valid, state the exact invariant broken.
-9. Assign severity based only on demonstrated impact.
+10. Assign severity based only on demonstrated impact.
-10. Produce a short reporter-facing comment.
+11. Produce a short reporter-facing comment.

+All gate reasoning, source checks, and the counter-argument pressure test in step 8 happen silently — the table in OUTPUT FORMAT and the Valid Finding Requirement block are the only outputs produced per finding.

 ### KILL GATES:
 **GATE 1 - TARGET / VERSION / SCOPE:**
 - Is the affected asset in scope?
 - Is the reviewed code the deployed or intended target version?
-- Is the affected component owned by the program, not an external dependency?
+- Is the affected component itself owned and written by the program, as opposed to being a third-party contract the program merely calls into?
+A program-owned component that reads or depends on external data, such as an oracle feed or a bridge message, is still in scope even though the data source is external, since being triggered by external data is not the same as the affected code itself being external.
 - Any NO = Out of scope / Invalid.
 Stop.

 **GATE 2 - DAMAGE TEST:**